Battle of Stalingrad: Tactics and battle conditions

-German military doctrine was based on the principle of combined-arms teams and close cooperation between tanks, infantry, engineers, artillery and ground-attack aircraft.
+German military doctrine was based on the principle of combined-arms teams and close cooperation between tanks, infantry, engineers, artillery, and ground-attack aircraft.
 To negate the German usage of tanks and artillery in the ruins of the city, Soviet commander Chuikov introduced a tactic he described as "hugging" the enemy: keeping Soviet front-line positions as close as possible to those of the Germans, so German artillery and aircraft could not attack without risking friendly fire.
 After mid-September, to reduce casualties, he ceased launching organized daylight counterattacks, instead emphasizing small unit tactics in which infantry moved through the city's sewers to strike into the rear of attacking German units.
 The Soviets preferred night attacks, which disrupted German morale by depriving them of sleep.
 Soviet reconnaissance patrols were used to find German positions and take prisoners for interrogation, enabling them to anticipate attacks.
 When Soviet troops detected a coming attack, they launched their own counterattacks at dawn before German air support could arrive.
 Soviet troops blunted the German attacks themselves through ambushes that separated tanks from their supporting infantry, as well as the employment of booby traps and mines.
 These tactical innovations became widespread.

-The Soviets used the great amount of destruction to their advantage, by adding man-made defences such as barbed wire, minefields, trenches, and bunkers to the rubble, while large factories even housed tanks and large-calibre guns within.
-"Red Army soldiers enjoyed inventing gadgets to kill Germans.
+The Soviets used the great amount of destruction to their advantage by adding man-made defences such as barbed wire, minefields, trenches, and bunkers to the rubble, while large factories even housed tanks and large-calibre guns within.

+According to Beevor: "Red Army soldiers enjoyed inventing gadgets to kill Germans.
 New booby traps were dreamed up, each seemingly more ingenious and unpredictable in its results than the last."
-The battle saw all types of MOUT combat techniques at the time.
+The battle saw all types of urban warfare techniques at the time.